DannyFirmin/java-exercises-comp1110/src/comp1110/lab2/README.md

 Once you have completed this task, close the associated issue (#8) with a suitable comment.

+You can repeat the above exercise for the homework and assignment repos.
+The steps are the same, but you need to change the repo name (in the obvious way) in step one (using comp1110-homework and comp1110-ass1 respectively, instead of comp1110-labs).

 ## Imperative Coding Tasks

 The following programming tasks exercise simple *imperative* programming,